ofimikfra/MontyHallSimulation/README.md

 ### Original Monty Hall Problem
 The original Monty Hall problem consists of 3 doors: 2 of which contain goats and 1 that contains a prize.
 The objective is to choose the door containing the prize.
 After the initial choice, a door containing a goat is revealed and removed from the choices, leaving two doors unopened.
 > This variation can be simulated with 3 doors or more.
+There will always be 2 remaining doors.

 ### Forgetful Monty Hall
 The forgetful Monty Hall variation is almost the same as the original, but the revealed door chosen randomly.
 There is a chance that the door containing the prize is revealed, ending in the player losing the game immediately.